 By itself, the Bible can seem pretty confusing.
 All of us—myself included—need others to guide the way and spur us on.

 You’re not Timothy; I know that.
 And I’m not the Apostle Paul.
 But I do know this is what this blog is about—fanning the flame.
 I’m writing to fan into flame your joy and passion and hope.
 I’m writing to give you clarity on the Bible and the good-news story of Jesus.
-I’m writing so you can do all of the things God is calling you to do and be all of the things he’s calling you to be.
-And my desire is to infuse the writing with accessible, riveting scholarship—sometimes adding a pinch of pumpkin spice and other times a dash of cayenne pepper.
+And my desire is to infuse the writing with accessible, riveting scholarship.

 HOW CAN I HELP?